Money worship: Money and Happiness

-Money worship can also be seen in several different religions.
-For instance, Prosperity Theology is a group in Christianity who worships money, viewing it to be a gift from God.
-In this belief group, they believe that "the poor are poor because of a lack of faith", they view wealth as a sign of following the bible and what God wants them to be.
-Stephen Hunt explained this as "health and wealth" being the 'automatic divine right of all Bible-believing Christians'.
 This belief presents much like money worship in science, as believers constantly desire more money, believing it to be a gift from God and that it would bring them happiness.
 Moreover, the Goddess Lakshmi is worshipped every Friday and on certain festivals in Hinduism, she is believed to be responsible for wealth and good fortune.
 Some believers keep silver coins with her image in their homes believing it will bring them wealth.
 Other religions also have gods which represent money, such as Plutus, Oshun, and Mercury, amongst countless others.
 Money worship is a prominent theme across a variety of religions.